-Each Lieutenant assigned to each of the fixed inspection facilities will report any issues with the performance of any and all equipment to the CVE Lieutenant.
-The CVE Lieutenant will contact the vendor on contract for repair and maintenance to keep consistent operational efficiency of each type of equipment at each fixed inspection facility.
+The Lieutenant assigned to each fixed inspection facility will report any issues with the performance of any and all equipment to the Administrative CVE Lieutenant.
+The Administrative CVE Lieutenant will contact the vendor on contract for repair and maintenance to keep consistent operational efficiency of each type of equipment at each fixed inspection facility.
 Any problems will be reported in the Quarterly reports submitted to FMCSA by the Grants Manager.